A large archival pigment ink print in a hand-painted artist frame

 Museum quality framing

 The edition is limited to 4 archival pigment ink prints on a heavy acid-free matt art paper.
 This print is signed and numbered (#1/4) on the front in pencil and embossed with the artist's blind stamp.
 The title and copyright details are noted on the back of the print.

 The substantial wooden frame is made by the artist and hand painted by him in a style that matches the dereliction found in much of the image.
 Glazing is an expensive coated Museum Glass that reduces reflections to almost zero and the hinged bevel mount is a deep white archival board.
 The mount is also signed in pencil at lower front, right.
 The print is held in place by "silver safe" paper corners.
 No adhesive is used.

 "Dominic Rouse would be the first to admit that his use of the camera and the darkroom are unusual.
 Photography as a wide and varied community of folks is a very big tent indeed and his corner of photography has few fellow travellers.
 Contemporarily Jerry Uelsmann comes to mind.
 But when I think of his work I think more of the painters Bruegel, Hieronymus Bosch and René Magritte.
 Rouse does not photograph the world he makes photographs of his mind.
 Looking at his images is a profoundly different experience than looking at, say, an Ansel Adams photograph.
 With Adams one prepares for his photographs by reading John Muir.
 With Rouse one prepares by reading Lewis Carroll, or even Freud."
 (Brooks Jensen - LensWork Publishing, USA)

-one aging male model, one eagle, an ostrich, one buddhist temple (wooden), imagination, inspiration, sombre light, impeccable craftmsmanship, blood, sweat & tears.
+one aging male model, one eagle, an ostrich, one buddhist temple (wooden), a repressed longing for reconciliation with Holy Mother Church, imagination, inspiration, sombre light, impeccable craftmsmanship, blood, sweat & tears.